noixter/pokeapi/README.md

 ## How to Use

-Server consists in to expose a webservice that received only one parameter, **pokemon name** and retrieve some info about pokemon and its evolutions and a command line application to fetch and store data from services of pokeapi evolution_chains, command must be executed at first otherwise there would not be any data to consume
+Server consists in to expose a webservice that receive only one parameter, **pokemon name** and retrieve some info about pokemon and its evolutions and a command line application to fetch and store data from services of pokeapi evolution_chains, command must be executed at first otherwise there would not be any data to consume
 webservice does not required an authentication method